Ofrenda de Luz

 PLACEMAKING

-Three cars of practical use were transformed into artistic lighting installations incorporating essential elements of a Day of the Dead altar.
+Three operational cars were transformed into artistic lighting installations incorporating the essential elements of a Day of the Dead altar into their design.

-By occupying the streets of the neighborhood with allegorical cars transporting the participants, a space for nighttime gathering was generated, bringing joy and surprise to the community.
+By occupying the streets of the neighborhood with symbolic cars, the participants created a space for nighttime gathering, and brought joy and surprise to the community.

-Each car had its own identity, both thematic by the puppet it carried, and also reflected by the personalities of each participant that worked on it.
+Each car had its own distinct identity, reflected in the puppet it carried, and the personalities of the participants who operated them.

 Owning of your street is also a way of reinventing your space.